• Skip to primary navigation

 Flipped vegan omelette cooking in a skillet on the stove

-Then, I add the tomatoes and dill at the end, right before serving so the tomatoes don't water down my omelette, and the dill stays flavorful and not overpowering.
+• Then, I add the tomatoes and dill at the end, right before serving, so the tomatoes don't water down my omelet and stay flavorful and not overpowering.

 Flipped Just Egg Omelette Recipe with raw tomatoes and dill on one side on the omelette in a skillet on the stove